pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

 A lot has happen during the last 5 years in the GraphQL ecosystem.
 We have seen a proliferation of products and tools making its adoption easier.
 I am amazed how easier it is to build a GraphQL endpoint on top of a SQL database with tools like [PostGraphile](https://www.graphile.org/) or [Hasura GraphQL Engine](https://hasura.io/docs/latest/graphql/core/index.html).
 Those tools connect to the database of your choice (eg. Postgres, MySQL) and automatically generates a GraphQL API.
 Considering Salesforce as a database under steroids, I was wondering if it was possible do the same thing: connecting any Salesforce organization to a service that would automatically generate a GraphQL endpoint.

 As you might expect, the response is yes.
 During the winter break I started working a prototype of such service.
 The code can be found at [pmdartus/sfdc-graphql-endpoint](https://github.com/pmdartus/sfdc-graphql-endpoint).
 In the rest of this blog post I will present at a high level how the service works, how to generate a GraphQL schema from Salesforce metadata and finally how to efficiently query Salesforce APIs to resolve GraphQL queries.

+## Why GraphQL?

+GraphQL is a query language for APIs.
+It is an alternative option to REST endpoint.
+Facebook developed it as an internal technology to deliver versatile applications and has been released in open source back in 2015.
+It attempts to fix some of the existing

 If you are still fuzzy about GraphQL and its advantages I would recommend you giving a look at [Graphql document](https://graphql.org/) or watching the segment in my talk discussing [GraphQL core concepts](https://youtu.be/efEBcCtfARo?t=256).

 ## Overview of the GraphQL service